ETHICS: 5G AND THE IOT

 This page touches on just a few topics, but will hopefully serve as a springboard for further investigation.
 We invite you to study the ethical issues that an all-things-Internet-connected world presents, weigh the pros and cons, and consider if perhaps it would be wiser to rethink our path into the future.

-More than ever, humanity is in desperate need of our best minds to come together and make recommendations for a wiser path forward.
-Such a group, or council, would consist of (independent from industry) ethicists, philosophers, psychologists, environmentalists, scientists, medical professionals, legals minds, privacy and cyber security experts, top people in AI and data analytics, and members of the public.
+More than ever, humanity is in desperate need of our best minds to come together to make recommendations for a wiser path forward.
+Such a group, or council, would consist of (independent from industry) ethicists, philosophers, psychologists, environmentalists, scientists, medical professionals, religious leaders, legals minds, privacy and cyber security experts, top people in AI and data analytics, and members of the public.
 Too much is at stake to leave the future of all Life in the hands of profit-driven industries.

 Why the Future Doesn’t Need Us April 1st, 2000 | Bill Joy | Wired